eidng8/collect-tips/README.md

 ## [Haroopad](http://pad.haroopress.com/user.html)

 ![Haroopad Logo](http://pad.haroopress.com/assets/images/logo-small.png)
 The Markdown editor I use.
 There are many similar products out there, each with their own strength.
-I choose it for cross platform, a the nice TOC feature, and it's free. :smirk:
+I choose it for cross platform, the nice TOC feature, and it's free. :smirk:

 ## [GitHub](http://github.com/)